rezacsedu/Exchange_Rate_Forecasting/README.md

 We use the Autoregressive Integrated Moving Average (ARIMA) approach as a baseline.
 Besides, 4 different **DL** architectures: MLP Univariate, CNN Univariate, MLP Multivariate, and CNN Multivariate are trained as ARIMAS's counterparts.

 ### Baseline: ARIMA
 To train the base econometric ARIMA model, we read the data and extracted the GBP series for univariate analysis.
 For the test set, I separated the last 50 observations of the data.

-![](images/ARIMA.png)

-The prediction vs actual comparison graph looks good.
 We evaluated the model w.r.t RMSE.
 I observed a Test RMSE of 0.00643: the lower the RMSE, the better the prediction is.
+Further, the prediction vs actual comparison graph looks good:

+![](images/ARIMA.png)

-The residual distribution is very close to a normal distribution, confirming that we have done our job in this ARIMA process correctly.
+The residual distribution is quite close to a normal distribution, confirming the ARIMA process was useful.

 ### MLP Univariate
 We model Multi-Layer Perceptron for UNIVARIATE analysis in a univariate analysis setting, e.g., we use yesterday’s data to predict today and today’s data to predict tomorrow's and so on.
 This means, we used the same data shifted … a lagged value of itself.
 We can use data that is 2 or 3 or more days earlier.
 This is a level that we decide for the lag value.
 I predicted 50 days of data, meaning a lag value of 50 days is used: